easymodeling/easy-modeling/README.md

 Please be aware that EasyModeling is designed for test use, so think twice before using it in production.
 Using EasyModeling in production will introduce a lot of side effects, such as:

+- Security risks: Since EasyModeling generates randoms by using java.util.Random, which is not secure enough compared to more advanced random generators.
-- Performance: EasyModeling is not optimized for performance.
+- Performance problem: EasyModeling is not optimized for performance.
 It generates objects by using reflection to achieve the convenience and simplicity of writing tests, regardless of the runtime performance.
 - NPE risk: EasyModeling won't promise to populate all fields of the generated objects, although it always tries its best to do so.
 It's possible that some fields are not populated, which may cause NPE.